Langley Park School for Boys: External links

 It owns a converted church in Youlgreave, used for school trips involving visits to Alton Towers, sporting, and other leisure activities.

+A lively LPSB Facebook group, run by former pupils, is replete with anecdotes as well as hundreds of pictures of buildings and activities over the years.

 There is also a regularly-used location within Dover that the school uses for a Year 9 trip.